nawrasbaghdadi/stackexample/README.md

 Welcome to the slimmed-down version of our stack.

 ### Quickstart Guide.
-Clone the repository, install and go!
+If you have a a developer's environment already, know teh tools and want to jump in than just clone the repository, install and go!

 `git clone git@github.com:kironuniversity/stackexample.git`